IrregularSam/SarosFlow/README.md

 # SarosFlow - Next.js scaffold (auto-generated)

-This project was generated from Stitch-exported HTML screens and packaged into a minimal Next.js scaffold for rapid handoff.
+This project was generated from Figma-exported HTML screens and packaged into a minimal Next.js scaffold for rapid handoff.

 ## What is included
 - Next.js app with pages: